JK-Halligan/JK-Halligan/README.md

 - 👋 Hi, I’m @JK-Halligan
-- 👀 I’m interested in Business, Investing & Website Application Development.

-- Currently Learning
+- Currently Learning 📖
-  - Python
+  - Python 🐍
 - Prior Experience
   - HTML
   - CSS
   - Javascript

 <!---
 JK-Halligan/JK-Halligan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.